quentin-moquay/SoftwareEngineerChallenge/design/DESIGN.md

 ### Traceability
 Every call of the API will get a special tracking id.
 This id will be the same in every step of his life.
 It's like a tracking number.
 It will be useful to help reproduce a call.

 This tracking id will be generated from `IP + merchant id + timestamp` and send in HTTP request in a special header.
-We need to use that ID from API Gateway to the end. __The load balancer can generate it.__.
+We need to use that ID from API Gateway to the end. __The load balancer can generate it.__

 ## Backend to get queries from merchants